obinkytt/Udacity_Microservices_Project/README.md

  ### List Doker Images

    * $ docker image ls

+## CircleCi and Hadolint
+#### I tried to istall CircleCI locally on Cloud9 and I could not make to work.
+And hadolint did not run.
+I have to figure it out later because of time constraint to submit this project.

-##  Now we will push the image to aws ECR
+#  Now we will push the image to aws ECR
 ### Create ECR Environment